 This work was supported by Lazio Region, Project “Nursery production of Aloe for ornamental and nutraceutical use”, coordinated by ARSIAL and approved on 21 December 2009.

-References
+References All of your journal references are abbreviated.
+The specification is for them to written out in full

 Adelberg J.W., Delgado M.P., Tomkins J.T.
 (2010).
 Spent medium analysis for liquid culture micropropagation of Hemerocallis on Murashige and Skoog medium.
 In Vitro Cell.
 Dev.
 Biol.
 46: 95-107